Password Strength Signaling: A Counter-Intuitive Defense Against Password Cracking: Extra Plots

 Traditionally, an authentication server stores the tuple $(u,salt_u,h_u)$ for each user $u$ where $salt_u$ is a random salt value and $h_u = H(salt_u,pw_u)$ is the salted hash.
 We propose to have the authentication server instead store the tuple $(u,salt_u,sig_u, h_u)$, where the (noisy) signal $sig_u$ is sampled based on the strength of the user's password $pw_u$.
 The signal $sig_u$ is simply recorded for an offline attacker to find if the authentication server is breached.
 In fact, the authentication server never even uses $sig_u$ when the user $u$ authenticates\footnote{If a user $u$ attempts to login with password $pw'$ the authentication server will lookup $salt_u$ and $h_u$ and accept $pw'$ if and only if $h_u = H(salt_u,pw')$.}.
-At first glance, it seems highly counter-intuitive that the signal $sig_u$ could help to protect user's against offline attackers.
 The attacker will only use the signal $sig_u$ if it is beneficial --- at minimum the attacker could always choose to ignore the signal.

-To provide some intuition for why information signaling might be beneficial we observe that password cracking is not a zero-sum game between the defender and the password cracker.
-The defender's utility is inversely proportional to the fraction of user passwords that are cracked.
-By contrast, the attacker's utility is given by his reward, i.e., the value of all of the cracked passwords, minus his guessing costs.
-Thus, it is possible that a signaling scheme could increase the utility of both the defender and the attacker.
+It is natural, but incorrect, to imagine that password cracking is a zero-sum game i.e., the attacker's gain is directly proportional to the defender's loss.
+In a zero-sum game there would be no benefit from information signaling \cite{AAMAS2016} e.g., in a zero-sum game like rock-paper-scissors there is no benefit to leaking information about your action.
+However, we stress that password cracking is {\em not} a zero-sum game.
+The defender's (the sender of strength signal) utility is inversely proportional to the fraction of user passwords that are cracked.
+By contrast, it is possible that the attacker's utility is marginal even when he cracks a password i.e., when guessing costs offset the reward.
+In particular, the attacker's utility is given by the (expected) value of all of the cracked passwords minus his (expected) guessing costs.
+Thus, it is possible that password strength signaling would persuade the attacker to crack fewer passwords to reduce guessing costs.
+Indeed, we show that the signal distribution can be tuned so that a rational (profit-maximizing) attacker will crack {\em fewer} passwords.

-\paragraph{Example 1} Suppose that we add a signal $sig_u=1$ to indicate that user $u$'s password $pw_u$ is uncrackable (e.g., the entropy of the password is over $60$-bits) and we add the signal $sig_u=0$ otherwise.
+To provide some intuition of why information signaling might be beneficial, we give two examples. \paragraph{Example 1} Suppose that we add a signal $sig_u=1$ to indicate that user $u$'s password $pw_u$ is uncrackable (e.g., the entropy of the password is over $60$-bits) and we add the signal $sig_u=0$ otherwise.
 In this case, the attacker will simply choose to ignore accounts with $sig_u=1$ to reduce his total guessing cost.
 However, the number of cracked user passwords stays unchanged.

 \paragraph{Example 2} Suppose that we modify the signaling scheme above so that even when the user's password $pw_u$ is {\em not} deemed to be uncrackable we still signal $sig_u=1$ with probability $\epsilon$ and $sig_u=0$ otherwise.
 If the user's password is uncrackable we always signal $sig_u=1$.
 Assuming that $\epsilon$ is not too large a rational attacker might still choose to ignore any account with $sig_u=1$ i.e., the attacker's expected reward will decrease slightly, but the attacker's guessing costs will also be reduced.
 In this example, the fraction of cracked user passwords is reduced by up to $\epsilon$ i.e., any lucky user $u$ with $sig_u=1$ will not have their password cracked.